moteer/DE-313019-java-basics/3_exercises_string_manipulation.md

 * **Important: Do the validation one after the other (no nesting).**

-* The length of the input string must be greater than 5.
 * The length of the input string must be between 4-8 characters.
 * Input string must start with 2 numeric characters.
 Hint: Use Character.isDigit()
 * String must contain "chen", such as "München".